vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 When vmst.io originally moved away from managed hosting with [Masto Host](https://masto.host), the deployment was done with:

-- Three consolidated core nodes using Docker containers for all essential servers
+- Three consolidated core nodes using Docker containers for all essential services.
 - One backend node running Redis, Elastic Search, and Sidekiq.
+These components also ran in Docker containers.
 - One managed PostgreSQL database instance.
-- The object store and CDN.
+- The object store for media uploads.

 (More information on that original configuration [can be found here](https://docs.vmst.io/post/2022/11/new-infrastructure/).)

-Over many iterations and changes, we eventually moved Redis to a managed instance, separated Elastic Search to it's own host, and got better about controlling Sidekiq queues.
+Over many iterations, we eventually moved Redis to a managed instance, separated Elastic Search to it's own host, and got better about controlling Sidekiq queues.

-What also became apparent over time is that the Docker containers for Mastodon burn a lot of CPU cycles when deployed as we had done.
+What also became apparent over time is that the Docker containers for Mastodon burn a lot of CPU cycles, when deployed as we had done.

 We have since moved all of the Mastodon components to locally compiled code running with Linux systemd services.
+Not only has this proven more efficent, it's provided more flexibility.

 ### Kubernetes

 We do not currently leverage Kubernetes for any part of the vmst.io configuration.
+We may explore this again in the future.

 Docker containers are still used to deploy some of our "Flings" as documented below.

 ### Code Purity